Home Page

 George Vincent

 George Vincent was baptised on 20 February 1770 in Sherborne, Dorset.
-The date of his marriage is unknown but his wife was called Sarah.
+He married Sarah Higgins on 25 December 1791 in Sherborne.
+George was a blacksmith and live in Newland Street, Sherborne.
 George and Sarah had eight children.
 The eldest, Hannah Vincent was baptised on 17 February 1792, and the youngest, John Vincent was baptised on 8 October 1802.
+George died on 26 May 1822 and Sarah died on 24 April 1841.

 Information is known about some of the other children as follows: